 NATIONAL LOYALTY DAY

-Every U.S. President since 1955 has set the day for May 1st.
-Whether they call for Americans to raise the flags, pray, or reflect on their heritage, each of them recognizes an inherent need for the country to be united in our basic ideals.
-Their messages speak of loyalty and freedom in equal measure, especially those who serve in the military.
-And while the messages may stray some in agreement on other topics, the central messages remain the same.
+Since 1955, every U.S. President has proclaimed May 1 as a day to call on Americans to raise their flags, pray, and reflect on their heritage.
+The message of National Loyalty Day speaks of loyalty and freedom in equal measure, especially those who serve in the military.
+And while the messages may stray some in agreement on other topics, the central messages remains the same.

 NATIONAL LOYALTY DAY HISTORY

-First observed in 1921 as Americanization Day, the holiday counterbalanced the Communist celebration of Labor Day on May Day.
+First observed in 1921 as Americanization Day, National Loyalty Day counterbalanced the Communist celebration of Labor Day on May Day.
 On July 18, 1958, U.S. Congress (Public Law 85-529) made the day an official holiday.
 President Dwight D. Eisenhower proclaimed May 1, 1959, the first official observance of Loyalty Day.
 Each year since its inception as a legal holiday in 1958, every President has recognized the day with an official proclamation.